UCollege - American Culture Studies

-The Master of Arts in American Culture Studies provides the training, both in specific disciplines and in cross-disciplinary conversations, to help students answer important questions about American society.
-It also introduces some of the social, political, and cultural issues that have shaped American culture and identity.
-Most fundamentally, it provides a critical skill set that fosters analysis of an array of cultural objects — a place, an event, a work of art, a political institution — from a rich and diverse foundation of knowledge and perspectives.
+The Master of Arts in American Culture Studies provides the instruction, both in specific disciplines and in cross-disciplinary conversations, to help students answer important questions about American society.
+It also introduces some of the social, political and cultural issues that have shaped American culture and identity.
+Most fundamentally, it provides a critical skill set that fosters the analysis of an array of cultural objects — a place, an event, a work of art, a political institution — from a rich and diverse foundation of knowledge and perspectives.

 Students' studies culminate in a self-directed project that allows them to explore an area of personal interest while participating in a multidisciplinary scholarly community.
 Part of the excitement of this kind of learning is the opportunity to engage in creative, rigorous exchange with faculty in the humanities and social sciences at Washington University in St. Louis as well as with leading practitioners in the St. Louis professional and policy world.

 Studies may span American literature, history, politics, religion, philosophy, art, music and film.